Welcome to today's edition of the Rush 24-7 podcast.

 The drive-by media does not look at their audience that way.

-The drive-by media, no matter whether telling jokes or whether they're doing serious commentary, the drive-by media, the entertainment media, looks down on their audience.
+The drive-by media, no matter whether they're telling jokes or whether they're doing serious commentary, the drive-by media, the entertainment media, looks down on their audience.

 They don't think their audience is all that bright.

-Think they can use them, manipulate them, and in some cases have outright contempt for them.
+Think they can use them, manipulate them, and in some cases, have outright contempt for them.

 You ever called a television station or a newspaper to complain about something in the news?